Combichrist: One Fire (2019)

-2020 & Beyond
+Podcast, side projects, and CMBCRST (2020–2025)

 LaPlegua set up a Combichrist Patreon, where he posted some exclusive unreleased Scandy tracks and "Sec Four" which was used in DMC game trailers but never released.
 During 2020, he continued working on new Combichrist material for a 2022 album - beginning with the single "Not My Enemy" released early 2021 - and confirmed that Elliott Berlin has rejoined the band as a recording and touring member.
 In addition, the first official solo album will be released under the name LaPlegua - containing some songs that were originally destined for a third Panzer AG album.
 First single, "I Will Heal" was released online in February 2021, with the post-punk/goth rock album pencilled for a summer release.
 New material from Icon Of Coil is also in the works, as is a new project of Viking techno which will come out under the name HDLGIR.
 Meanwhile, the podcast "Oh Weird!
 It's Combichrist and Co!" began recording in early 2021, featuring LaPlegua and his sound/lights crew, Greg Gory and Chris Norris, often with special guests.
 The band hope to resume touring in late summer (Europe) and autumn/fall (USA) 2021, however guitarist Eric13 would be sitting it out with Jamie Cronander filling in for him.
 On September 15, 2021, the new single "Compliance" was released, accompanied by a lyric video.
 On May 13, 2022, another new single "Modern Demon" was released.